 - Some men are married, and some are single fathers, foster fathers, and step fathers.
 You can still do your best in a difficult role, with love and patience.
 Remember, even Christ was raised by his foster father, Joseph.

 such as patience, consistency, communication and commitment.
 Despite any limitations you feel you have, continue to try every day to be a better father.
 Be interested in what your children are doing.
 Listen to and teach your children, play with them, be a good example, teach them to be honest, teach them to have integrity.
+Love your children, and show that love by treating them gently and with kindness.
+Refrain from being a dictator, or a harsh disciplinarian.
+Discipline and correct your children with love, or your children will see you as their enemy.
 Learning how to be a good father can be found in mainstream religion, from which you can

 reinforce those values in your home.